Caherdavin: Clubs

 The 23rd Limerick Scout Group has its hall beside the primary schools and has been active for over 30 years.
-The Community Centre houses a branch of the LCC library.
-The Irish Girl Guides are active.
-The Na Piarsaigh GAA clubhouse and grounds is at Caherdavin Lawn.
-Along with Crowley School of Ballet and tap The Caherdavin & District Credit Union is at Redgate.
-The local church hosts three choirs - The Senior Choir (which performs at 10:30 during Sunday Mass), the Folk Choir (Which performs at 12 Noon during Sunday mass, and many other functions) and the Taize Choir (Performs at 18:30 during Saturday Mass).
-The Caherdavin Youth Club, which is one of Limerick's longest running, operates from the Community Centre.
-A group of former youth club members went on to form the Caherdavin massive crew (CMC) which is made up of clean living men and women in their twenties who strive to make Caherdavin a better place for young and old alike.
-There is a playing field in Caherdavin Park, near the Greenhills hotel, which is used by the youth soccer teams of Caherdavin Celtic FC and for other community sports.
+The Community Centre houses a branch of Limerick City and County Council's library service.
+The Irish Girl Guides are active in the area.
+The Na Piarsaigh GAA clubhouse and grounds is at Caherdavin Lawn, along with the Crowley School of Ballet and Tap Dancing.

+The local church hosts three choirs - The Senior Choir, the Folk Choir, and the Taize Choir.
+The Caherdavin Youth Club, which is one of Limerick's longest running youth clubs, operates from the community centre.

+There is a playing field in Caherdavin Park, near the Greenhills hotel, which is used by youth soccer teams such as Caherdavin Celtic FC and for other community sports.

 Transport

-Roads run over the three Shannon bridges from the city centre through Caherdavin in the direction of Shannon Airport, Ennis, and Galway.
-Many of the district's residents are employed on the industrial estates at Raheen and Castletroy, adding to traffic problems at rush hour.
-Several bus routes are provided by Bus Éireann, Ireland's national bus operator, but as there are very few bus lanes the buses must compete with private traffic.
-Bus Éireann officials have complained that the round trip on the LIT-UL route (about 14 km) can take up to 2 hours.
-Bus lanes were introduced on the Ennis Road during the summer of 2007, though the effects of these remain to be seen.
-A new tunnel project west of the city is hoped to relieve the situation.
+Roads run over the three Shannon bridges from the city centre through Caherdavin in the direction of Shannon Airport, Ennis, and Galway, as well as for the Limerick Tunnel.
+Many of Caherdavin's residents work in the local area or travel to other city suburbs such as Raheen, Dooradoyle and Castletroy.

+Bus Éireann operates route 302 between Caherdavin and the city centre serving Technological University of the Shannon (TUS; formerly LIT), Thomond Park, Thomondgate and Clancy's Strand.
+Bus lanes were built on the Ennis Road (city direction) in 2007 to help alleviate congestion and prioritise buses for users to the city centre.
+Route 343 towards Shannon Airport and Ennis serves the nearby Jetlands S.C and Coonagh.

+In 2010, the Limerick Tunnel, built underneath the River Shannon, opened near to Caherdavin, providing a cross-city connection avoiding the city centre and Condell Road bypass.

 The Coonagh Aerodrome, a few kilometres west of Caherdavin, provides access for small aircraft.
-Larger commercial aircraft use Shannon Airport, which lies 20 km west in County Clare.
+Larger commercial aircraft use Shannon Airport, which lies 20km west in County Clare.